AndrewYRevell/implantRenders/index.md

 - Notes:
 	- RID0186: Surface reconstruction failed in Freesurfer.
 Therefore registered coordinates to the surface file are also innacurate.
 Failure can be due to low quality clinical imaging and/or diffuse pathology.
-	- RID0194: Channel coordinates and surface reconstruction correct in face of diffuse brain pathology.
+	- RID0194: Channel coordinates and surface reconstruction are correct with the diffuse brain pathology.